Knowledge base

 Author: Nikita Razdorsky

-When the Sacral Center is defined and the Solar Plexus Center is undefined, the decision arises instantly and is easily reproduced when you check again.
-To direct, concrete questions—“do it/not do it,” “now/not now,” “go/not go”—the Sacral Authority responds briefly, without explanations.
-Hesitation means the question is too broad or the timing isn’t right yet.
-This Authority sets boundaries: it shows where your energy will rise to support the action and where resistance and fatigue will begin.
+When the Sacral Center is defined and the Solar Plexus Center is undefined, the decision arises instantly and can be reliably reproduced when checked again.
+For direct questions about specifics—“do it/don’t do it,” “now/not now,” “go/don’t go”—Sacral Authority answers briefly and without explanations.
+Hesitation means the question is too broad or the time has not yet come.
+This Authority draws boundaries: it shows where your energy will rise and sustain the action, and where resistance and fatigue will begin.

-The practice is simple and demands disciplined attention.
-Turn abstract intentions into vivid yes/no statements and voice them aloud.
-Ask a trusted friend to pose a series of simple yes/no questions without leading you.
-Listen not to reasoning but to the body: the brief sound, the gentle lean forward, the feeling of cohesion—versus fuzziness, inner bustle, and the urge to “justify.”
-It helps to note your observations: what the question was, what the Sacral answered, and how it felt to sustain the chosen action a day and a week later.
-When the answer repeats after you rephrase the question and pause for a moment, that’s a reliable sign the signal is genuine.
+The practice is simple and requires disciplined attention.
+Turn abstract intentions into live binary questions and ask them out loud.
+Ask someone close whom you trust to give you a series of simple yes/no questions without leading you.
+Listen not to arguments but to the body: a short sound, a slight pull forward, a feeling of composure—versus vagueness, inner fuss, and the urge to “justify” quickly.
+It is useful to record your observations: what the question was, what the Sacral answered, and what it felt like to hold the chosen action a day later and a week later.
+The answer repeating when the question is rephrased and after a small pause is a reliable sign that the signal is genuine.

-️A Sacral “yes” isn’t a blank check for every subsequent step.
-Check each stage: “start the task,” then “finish the first block,” then “continue tomorrow.”
-Break big decisions into a sequence of small ones, confirming each next step.
-That protects you from overload and from promises your energy can’t uphold in the long run.
+❗️A Sacral “yes” does not give you carte blanche for every next step.
+Check in stages: “take on the task,” then “complete the first block,” then “continue tomorrow.”
+Break major decisions into a sequence of small ones, confirming each next step.
+This protects you from overload and from promises your energy is not ready to sustain over the long term.

-Common distortions.
-The habit of being accommodating or pleasing others substitutes a polite “yes” for a true response; fear of missing out pushes you to say “yes” when the body is silent; the mind rushes to compile a list of reasons “why I should,” even though the Sacral Authority has already said “no.” If there’s simply no response, that’s an answer too.
-Rephrase the question, refine the timing, ask again tomorrow, but don’t replace the absence of a signal with logic or perceived benefits.
+Typical distortions.
+The habit of being convenient or pleasing others replaces a true response with polite agreement; fear of missing a chance pushes you into “yes” where the body is silent; the mind rushes to build a list of reasons “why you should,” even though Sacral Authority has already said “no.” If there is simply no response, that is also an answer.
+Change the wording, clarify the timing, ask again tomorrow, but do not replace the absence of a signal with logic and benefits.

-The essence of Sacral Authority is an honest check: do I have sustained energy for this right now?
-The more attentively you train yourself to hear the brief bodily answer, and the more strictly you separate it from mental constructs, the less inner friction you’ll experience and the more genuine satisfaction you’ll derive from the actions and relationships you choose.
+The essence of Sacral Authority is an honest check for stable energy “for this now.”
+The more attentively you train yourself to hear the short bodily answer, and the more strictly you separate it from mental constructions, the less inner friction you feel and the more real satisfaction you get from the actions and relationships you choose.

 Splenic Authority